-No, I’m not referring to the days when he was a struggling actor doing guest appearances on shows like Roseanne, The Golden Girls, and Murder, She Wrote, and starring in forgettable short-lived shows like Baby Talk, Sunset Beat, and Bodies Of Evidence.
-I’m referring to when Clooney, who had achieved fame as Dr. Doug Ross on ER, was also appearing in feature films and was chosen by director Joel Schumacher to replace Val Kilmer as Batman/Bruce Wayne in Batman & Robin.
+No, I’m not referring to the days when he was a struggling actor doing guest appearances on shows like Roseanne, The Golden Girls, and Murder, She Wrote, and starring in forgettable short-lived shows like Baby Talk, Sunset Beat, and Bodies of Evidence.
+I’m referring to when Clooney, who had achieved fame as Dr. Doug Ross on ER, was also appearing in feature films, and was chosen by director Joel Schumacher to replace Val Kilmer as Batman/Bruce Wayne in Batman & Robin.
 It was expected to be another beloved and successful box-office hit like all of the other Batman films that came before.
-It ended up being a box-office disappointment and an embarrassment for nearly everyone involved, especially Clooney, and was reviled by both critics and audiences.
+It ended up being a box-office disappointment, and an embarrassment for nearly everyone involved, especially Clooney, and was reviled by both critics and audiences.

 “Steven Soderbergh, a visual director?
 Are you kidding?”
 De Palma said.
 “Give me an example of a great, visually memorable scene [from] Soderbergh or a silent sequence based on the staging…I saw an episode of ‘The Knick’ and there is nothing that [impressed me visually].”

-And finally, we come to George Clooney as Jack Foley, a consummate professional who will avoid resorting to violence at all costs when robbing banks, to the point where he’s never even handled a gun while doing so.
-He doesn’t take any bullshit and is willing to throw punches when necessary, but he’s also charming and likeable enough that he makes you hope that he’ll get away at the end with Ripley’s diamonds and somehow live happily ever after with Karen, even though we know deep down that it’s impossible for him to achieve both.
-Much like Neil McCauley in Heat, Jack doesn’t know how to do anything else other than robbing banks, doesn’t really want to do anything else other than robbing banks, and is determined to never again go back to prison after he escapes.
-And like Dalton Russell in Inside Man, Jack does what he does for the money, but even he knows that stealing millions of dollars really isn’t worth much if you can’t look at yourself in the mirror afterwards.
-Hence why he’s willing to sacrifice his freedom in order to protect Ripley and his mistress, Midge, from rape and murder rather than leave them behind with Maurice and his crew.
-It’s that character moment that helps you realize why Karen cares for him as much as she does, even when you want to yell at him to take the diamonds and run so that he doesn’t end up staring down the barrel of Karen’s pistol as she nearly begs him to surrender peacefully without her having to pull the trigger on him.
-It’s one of Clooney’s best performances and if he was looking for a role to make us forgive and forget his involvement with Batman & Robin, he found it with this role and in this film, and seeing him onscreen as Jack Foley helped convince both critics and audiences (well, the audiences that actually came out to see Out Of Sight during its theatrical run, as it unfortunately wasn’t a box-office success) that his future as a leading man in films would be a deservedly bright one.
+Finally, we come to George Clooney as Jack Foley, a consummate professional who will avoid resorting to violence at all costs when robbing banks, to the point where he’s never even handled a gun while doing so.
+He doesn’t take any bullshit, and is more than willing to throw punches when necessary.
+But he’s also charming and likable enough that he makes you hope that he’ll get away at the end with Ripley’s diamonds, and somehow live happily ever after with Karen, even though we know deep down that it’s impossible for him to achieve both.
+Like Neil McCauley in Heat, Jack doesn’t know how to do anything else other than robbing banks, doesn’t really want to do anything else other than robbing banks, and is determined to never again go back to prison after he escapes.
+And like Dalton Russell in Inside Man, Jack does what he does for the money, but even he knows that stealing millions of dollars really isn’t worth much if you can’t look at yourself in the mirror after it’s done.
+Hence why he’s willing to sacrifice his freedom in order to protect Ripley and his mistress from being raped and murdered by Maurice and his crew, rather than leave them all behind.
+It’s that character moment that helps you realize why Karen cares for him as much as she does, even when you want to yell at him to take the diamonds and run, so that he doesn’t end up staring down the barrel of Karen’s pistol as she nearly begs him to surrender peacefully without her having to pull the trigger.
+It’s one of Clooney’s best performances, and if he was looking for a role to make us forgive and forget his involvement with Batman & Robin, he found it with this role and in this film.
+Seeing him onscreen as Jack Foley helped convince both critics and audiences (well, the audiences that actually came out to see Out of Sight during its theatrical run, since it unfortunately wasn’t a box-office success) that his future as a leading man in films would be a deservedly bright one.

 …there’s a reason why Karen is smiling like this as Jack and Hejira start talking and getting to know each other, and it’s not because they’re going to discuss the Avenger Initiative.

 When news broke last month that legendary film editor Anne V. Coates had died at the age of 92, many people in Hollywood were heartbroken.
-Because for years, Coates had proven herself to be an absolute master at her craft, and the proof of this was when she worked as an editor on David Lean’s Lawrence Of Arabia and made Hollywood sit up and take notice of what she was capable of.
+Because for years, Coates had proven herself to be an absolute master at her craft, and the proof of this was when she worked as an editor on David Lean’s Lawrence of Arabia, and made Hollywood sit up and take notice of what she was capable of.
 From the New York Times: